 One of the steps in preflight planning is obtaining the latest NOTAMs and weather reports for the route and destinations you intend to use and fly into.
 This can be done below, and for those of you flying in hot and or high locations we have included pressure and density altitude calculators to get an idea about these conditions and the performance of your aircraft.

 NOTAMs are last minute up-to-date AIP/AIS changes and all pilots need to familiarize themselves with them before the flight commences.
 See to it that you not only get NOTAMs for the departure, destination and diversion airports but also for the airspaces you intend to cross.
 Every now and then parts of the airspace are being closed due to safety or for other reasons.

 METARs and TAFs are current and forecast weather reports.
 SIGMET and AIRMETs are meteorological significant bulletins important for pilots.
 It is important to keep in mind that not all airports have meteorological services to generate these or even report to the Aviation Digital Data Service (ADDS).
 Larger regional and international airports usually do.
 If there is none for your destination you may interpolate data from stations around the area.
-A phone call to weather services or your destination is also advisable.
+A phone call to weather services or your destination is also advisable to get the latest information.

 Enter either one ICAO airport ID or a comma separated list of ID's, then select Raw or Report type and press 'View NOTAMs'.
 The reset button clears the form to its default values.

 NOTAMs are written in a form of shorthand, the next link provides you with a guide on how to decode NOTAMs.
 For an interactive map of notams in Europe, see this notaminfo.com website.

 To retrieve the weather: just enter any valid airport ICAO ID, make your choice in options and then press the button 'Get METAR/TAF' and the report will be shown in a separate window.